In fact, I’d go as far as saying that Spain’s cities are some of my favourite in Europe!

 Toledo is another Spanish gem that’s steeped in history!

-Inside the ancient walled part of the city, you can still see the mix of influences from Jewish, Moorish and Christians that all called this ancient city home.
+Inside the ancient walled part of the city, you can still see the mix of influences from Jewish, Moorish and Christians who called this ancient city home.

 First off, make sure to explore the iconic Cathedral of Saint Mary that’s totally stunning.
 Oh, and take a look at the Alcazar of Toledo that stands to overlook the city itself.

-Finally, be sure to see the intimate and small Mosque of Cristo de la Luz that’s almost 1000 years old.
+Finally, be sure to see the intimate and small Mosque of Cristo de la Luz that is almost 1000 years old.